koleada/Cyber-Range/Active-Directory/Group-Policy/README.md

 Group Policy gives us a very easy way to control different aspects of these protocols that directly change the feasibility of attacks involving these protocols (among many others).

-Your Group Policy will directly affect your networks security posture, for better or for worse.
-I hope its for better so please read on to see how Group Policy can increase your Active Directory network's security.
+Your Group Policy will directly affect your network's security posture, for better or for worse.
+I hope it's for the better, so please read on to see how Group Policy can increase your Active Directory network's security.